kjgdhrhrrgg/twitch_bot/README.md

 # Plan for the future

-Command to look up players' history name <br/>
 Command to show wr time trials (150 and 200cc) <br/>
 Overlay for live scores, controlled via the twitch chat

 # Support

-If you like my work here and want to support me, feel free to leave a donation: https://paypal.me/kjgdhrhrrgg <br/>
+If you like my work and want to support me, feel free to leave a donation: https://paypal.me/kjgdhrhrrgg <br/>